 In the practical implementation of the algorithm, we precompute the values of function $f$ at the vertices of $G$.
-Besides that, we use the disjoint set data structure to store and merge connected components during the process.
+Besides that, we use the disjoint set data structure to store and join connected components during the process.
 We also keep and update the global minima in each component.
-We did not include these tricks into the algorithm's pseuso-code in order to keep it simple.
+We did not include these tricks into the algorithm's pseudo-code in order to keep it simple.

+\begin{remark} Given a function on a graph one can construct an $\mathbb{R}-$filtered chain complex $C_1\overset{\partial_1}{\to} C_0$ as follows.
+The basis of the vector space of $0-$chains $C_0$ is given by the set of graph's vertices and the basis of the space of $1-$chains $C_1$ is given by the set of graph's edges, for simplicity we consider the vector spaces over the field $\mathtt{k}=\{0,1\}$.
+Then the differential of an edge is the sum of its two ends.
+The filtration is defined by the values of the function.
+The filtration for an edge is given by the maximum of the function's values on the two ends of the edge.
+For this particular chain complex the general algorithm from\cite{B94}, that calculates the barcodes of $\mathbb{R}-$filtered complexes, simplifies and its $0-$dimensional part essentially gives the described algorithm for barcodes of minima for function on a graph. \end{remark}

-The resulting complexity of the algorithm is $O(N\log N)$ in the number of points.
+The resulting complexity of the algorithm's principal part is $O(N\log N)$ in the number of points.
 Here it is important to note that the procedure of graph creation may be itself time-consuming.
 In our case, the most time consuming operation is nearest neighbor search.
-In our code, we used efficient HNSW Algorithm for aproximate NN search by \cite{malkov2018efficient}.
+In our code, we used efficient HNSW Algorithm for approximate NN search by \cite{malkov2018efficient}.
 Also since we only take neighbors lying no further than fixed small distance $r=O(N^{-\frac{1}{D}}) $, one can use the following simple strategy as well.
-First, distribute points from the sample over boxes of fixed grid with edges of size $\frac{1}{2}r$.
-Then, in order to determine the neighbors, check distances from each point to the points lying only in the neighboring boxes of the grid.
+First, distribute points from the sample over boxes of fixed grid with edges of size $r$.
+Then, in order to determine the neighbors, check distances from each point to the points lying only in the same box and in the neighboring boxes of the grid.